Dr Caspar Addyman

 Finally, I develop computer game based testing as methodology for collecting rich and relevant data from a range of participants.
 In my PhD I wrote a 3D video game to test children’s category learning abilities.
 More recently, I have started an ambitious project to use smartphone games to track the cognitive and emotional affects of adult alcohol and drug use.
 See http://yourbrainondrugs.net/about

-Addyman, C. & Mareschal, D. (in press) Local redundancy governs infants' attention to visual-temporal sequences.
-Child Development [pdf]
+Addyman, C. & Mareschal, D. (2013) Local redundancy governs infants' attention to visual-temporal sequences.
+Child Development, [pdf]

 Addyman, C. & French, R. M. (2012) A manifesto on computational modelling in cognitive science Topics in Cognitive Science [pdf]